 Fascia adapts its fiber arrangement, length and density according to local demands (Findley, 2009).
 This follows Davis’ Law of soft tissue modeling.
 Along with this, both macro and micro trauma will have local effects on arrangement, length, and density with global influences on the body.
 Habitual postures, repetitive movement patterns and a musculoskeletal health history give us insight into the myofascial restrictions that influence the client’s/patient’s movement patterns.

 Critical Execution Points

 - Rhythm relates to the tempo and timing of the movement.
 The movement should be continuous with no pause or delay at either end of the movement.
 A gentle, controlled momentum utilizing the stored elastic energy of the myofascial line(s) being addressed is used as part of the motion to produce a sense of “rocking.”
-The inherent motion created by the Core-Tex facilitates this perfectly.
+Rhythmical rocking motions will elicit and calming response to the sympathetic nervous system.
+The inherent motion created by the Core-Tex facilitates this motion perfectly.